Quick meal tips that save you time

 Put a few sheets of newspaper under your cutting board.
 Push the ends and peels onto the newspaper.
 When you're done, simply wrap up the newspaper and throw it away or dump the scraps into the compost pile.
 You're left with a nice clean countertop and sink!

-When making mashed potatoes, don't peel them!
+Here's one of my quick meal tips that you may find surprising: When making mashed potatoes, don't peel them!
 Choose thin-skinned potatoes, scrub them well, and just leave the skins on when you boil and mash as usual.
 You won't lose the fiber and the nutrients that are in the skin and you'll save lots of time.
 The mashed potatoes will taste just as wonderful as ever, and you'll get used to the brown flecks!

 If you insist on peeling your potatoes, get out a large colander.
 Put it on your work surface and peel the potatoes over it.
-You'll be able to carry the colander of peelings to the compost pail or the garbage can without having to first scoop them out of the drainhole on the sink!
+You'll be able to carry the colander of peelings to the compost pail or the garbage can without having to first scoop them out of the drainhole in the sink!

 I'm embarrassed to tell you this, but I used to use garlic powder in place of real garlic.
 (As all of you real cooks know, garlic powder is not even a pale imitation of the real thing.
 Even the bottled pre-minced garlic isn't as good as a freshly squeezed clove.)
 I had the idea that using real garlic was hard and time consuming.
 I was wrong!
 The secret is having a good garlic press - I like the Zyliss brand - and rinsing it immediately after using it.
 (If I'm rushing through a recipe and don't want to stop to rinse my garlic press, I put it in a glass of water until I have a moment to clean it out.)

 Time consuming side dishes, like mashed potatoes, can be made in large batches and frozen, then reheated for busy nights.
-Make double or triple batches of your favorite freezer friendly meal for dinner and freeze the extra batches for quick meals later.-Michelle Zack (For more freezer meals, recipe and quick meal tips visit
+Make double or triple batches of your favorite freezer friendly meal for dinner and freeze the extra batches for quick meals later.

 Michelle's site.)